Houstonwp/hga.dog/content/resources/adopt.md

 layout = "adopt"
 +++

 A greyhound’s life at the track is dramatically different from that of a household pet.
 Racers lead highly regimented lives focused on athletic training and performance.

-With that in mind, Heartland Greyhound Adoption offers the tips listed below for those considering greyhound adoption.
+Greyhounds are intelligent, calm, graceful creatures that make wonderful pets.
+These good-natured sight hounds thrive on love and attention.
+They reward their owners with a lifetime of unconditional love and affection.
+Find out what greyhound greyhound owners have known for centuries: Adopt a gentle greyhound and make a lifelong friend.

+Greyhounds love people and tend to be quite sociable.
+Retired racers have been handled a great deal during their early years by dog walkers, trainers, veterinarians and others.
+Many trainers are women who sometimes bring their children to work, so retired racers frequently have been exposed to children of all ages.

+The greyhounds available for adoption through HGA are usually between 2 and 5 years old.
+They weigh between 50 and 80 pounds and stand from 26 to 30 inches at the shoulder.
+Their average life span is 12 and 15 years.
+They are very clean, have minimal shedding and no doggy odor.
+Greyhounds also vary in colors; they may be anything from blue (grey) to brindle.

+Retired racers have been trained to chase lures, and it is the Greyhound’s nature to run.
+They are sprinters who can run up to 45 miles an hour for very short periods.

+Thousands of years of breeding and racing experience combine to mean greyhounds must NEVER be allowed to run loose.
+They must always be leashed and handled by an adult when outdoors unless they are in a securely fenced area.
+Years of obedience training and bonding with their owner will not change this.
+And, most communities have leash laws that dog owners must follow.

+Greyhounds at home don’t need a lot of exercise.
+They are content with a soft bed and a walk with you!

 ### How to Adopt ###